A jargon-free roundup of the digital marketing strategies you need to know about in 2020.

 Fifty years ago, to generate serious buzz around a start-up, you needed two things: a costly ad agency to run promotions, and investors willing to foot the bill.

 Needless to say, success was a long shot.
 And even if you had those things, there was no guarantee you’d resonate with your audience.
 A miscalculated print ad here or a badly-positioned billboard there would leave your budget depleted and the world none the wiser that you ever existed.

 That all changed with the arrival of the internet.
 The first banner ads delivered unprecedented returns on investment (ROI), and Madison Avenue quickly took note.

 Ever since, digital marketing has dominated discourse about how brands should communicate with customers.
-Social listening tools have revolutionized media measurement, and digital marketing firms like Hibu can send thousands of customers your way for a fraction of the cost of a TV spot.
+Social listening tools have revolutionized media measurement, and digital marketing firms can send thousands of customers your way for a fraction of the cost of a TV spot.

 What Are the Types of Digital Marketing?